 Sometimes I would even pull things off rather spontaneously, assuming that my ability to make travel plans on a whim meant something more.
 Maybe it really did, as it assured me that I was still in control of my life or some aspects of it, at the very least.

 It was not bad, I must admit.
-As my younger self often said, a break is still a break, regardless of the reason or means or even if it does not really provide anything other than a brief sense of clarity.
-It is valid, even if it ends with a sad cab ride to the airport or bus station, during which you feel just one thing: the dread of having to go home.
-It is still a break, and it can still be enjoyable, even if it shows you how unideal your daily life is, therefore making you realize you really need some escaping.
+As my younger self often said, a break is still a break, regardless of the reason or means, or even if it does not provide anything other than a brief sense of clarity.
+It is valid, even if it ends with a sad cab ride to the airport or bus station, during which one feels just one thing: the dread of having to go home.
+It is still a break, and it can still be enjoyable, even if it shows you how pathetic a person’s daily life is, therefore making them realize they truly need some escaping.

 And so my younger self just tried to enjoy things as much as she could.
 Luckily, she was able to make a lot of great memories regardless of how escapist and half-baked her intentions were.

 To be very honest, I am glad she did.
 She just had to do what had to be done.
 Besides, she did those things knowing it would not always be like that.
 She believed there would come a time when she’d live a life she wanted—something she would not need to escape from.

 The good news is, that time has come.
 Just like what she imagined back then, I no longer need to use travel to run away from something these days.

 Don’t get me wrong; my life is still far from perfect.
 But at least, I am now comfortable in the space I am in, and it helps that I am with someone I actually like being with.
 Finally, I can feel that I am free to be me.

 Since I no longer need an escape from my current reality, I now approach travel more intentionally.
 I no longer travel for the sake of being away.